I am the product of AIM. I can hear that door swinging open and closed in my mind with absolute fidelity. I’d recognize that ding anywhere.

 You often don’t see the biggest changes coming because they happen organically.
 Chat represents a new way to capture the collective knowledge of a team and use it to drive lasting change in how products are delivered and how people work together.
 Talking about it doesn’t feel like real change, but once you start working this way, you can’t imagine ever going back to the old way.

+Get going with ChatOps: Sign up for HipChat, for free.
 Interested in learning more about ChatOps?
 Check out the rest of our collection.

 Did you find this post useful?
 Please share it on your social network of choice and help spread the ChatOps love.